The contribution of the color space in LSST-like photometry for the selection of extragalactic globular cluster candidates: Methodology

 With respect to the MLPCs, their input layers have 15, 4, or 2 neurons (the 15 colors, 15 PCs or fewer, 4 or 2 LSCs), and the output layers have 3 neurons (the problem has 3 classes).
 We decided to use 2 hidden layers, with 10 and 5 neurons, for the cases with 15 input features, 1 hidden layer with 8 neurons for the case of 4 input features, and 1 hidden layer with 4 neurons for the case of 2 input features.
 For all layers, except the output one, we use the ReLU activation function.
 For the output layer, we use the softmax function.
 The sparse categorical cross-entropy loss is used to train the MLPCs.

-To properly handle class imbalance, all RFCs and MLPCs were trained using 5-fold stratified cross-validation (CV) resampling, a technique used to train and evaluate models several times, using separate parts of the training set, while maintaining an adequate proportion of class labels as the original dataset.
+To properly handle class imbalance, all RFCs and MLPCs were trained using 5-fold stratified cross-validation (CV) resampling, a technique used to train and evaluate models several times, each using a separate part of the training set, while maintaining an adequate proportion of class labels as the original dataset.
 The RFCs were also subjected to hyperparameter tuning via randomized search, allowing the number of trees to vary, as well as the maximum depth of the tree, the minimum number of samples required to split an internal node, the minimum number of samples required to be at a leaf node, and the number of features to consider when looking for the best split.
 For a detailed description of the inner workings of random forest algorithms, see \cite{biauScornett2015randomforest}.
-We also tested, as a pre-processing step, under-sampling the majority classes (the contaminants), over-sampling the minority classes (the confirmed GCs), and combinations of both; it did not change the performance of the models compared to the cases in which the number of members of each class was not altered, but stratified CV was used.
+We also tested, as a pre-processing step, under-sampling the majority classes (the contaminants), over-sampling the minority classes (the confirmed GCs), and combinations of both; that is, respectively excluding and/or imputing data points to mitigate potential biases due to class imbalance when training the models.
+These procedures did not change the performance of the models compared to the cases in which the number of members of each class was not altered, but stratified CV was used.
 Hence, we decided not to use under/over-sampling methods.

 In the end, the best performing models in terms of the F1-score for the GC class were evaluated on the test subset (20\% of the catalog) of each run.